We are looking for Mental Health Nurses to join our Trust.

 - Structured learning and development opportunities

-Job description Job responsibilities PLEASE NOTE: To view the Job Description and Person Specification, please click ON APPLY FOR THIS JOB - this link will take you to the TRAC Recruitment Site, you will need to register if you do not already have an account.
+Job description Job responsibilities Please see attached Job Description and Person Specification.
+To apply, please click ON APPLY FOR THIS JOB - this link will take you to the TRAC Recruitment Site, you will need to register if you do not already have an account.

-***These vacancies are based at Radbourne Unit, Derby, if you prefer to work in Chesterfield please apply via job reference 383-ACA-4270-22***
+*** These vacancies are based at Chesterfield Royal Hospital, if you prefer to work in Derby please apply via job reference 383-ACA-4271-22 ***

 When I think about nursing and why I entered the profession, I am privileged and honoured to work with individuals, to be there to provide temporary support in their time of need, to enable them to regain their strength and supporting them and their Families and Carers to flourish.
 Carolyn Green, Chief Nurse, Derbyshire Healthcare NHS FT